piopon/smart-words/README.md

 ![license-mit](https://img.shields.io/github/license/piopon/smart-words)
 [![codecov](https://codecov.io/gh/piopon/smart-words/branch/main/graph/badge.svg?token=2R3LUSOGW6)](https://codecov.io/gh/piopon/smart-words)

+**Smart Words** is a simple web application written in Scala (backend) and HTML/CSS/JS (frontend) which focuses on different games with words.

-**Smart Words** is a simple quiz application which currently supports two types of quiz modes:
+Currently only a quiz type of game is available which supports two types of modes:
 * guessing the definition of the specified word,
 * guessing the word based on a provided definition.

-Custom dictionaries and sets of words for different languages can be created, and also the currently exisiting ones can be edited.
-Existing modes can be freely edited via the UI by editing input parameters.
+User can extend the current capabilities by creating a new word dictionaries for different languages, as well as edit the currently exisiting ones.
+The modes mentioned above can be edited via the UI by adjusting their input parameters, options, and labels.

-with Scala backend and HTML/CSS/JS (VanillaJS 😉) frontend.

 ---
 Created by PNK with 💚 @ 2022-2023